spacetelescope/jwst/docs/jwst/stpipe/call_via_call.rst

-To set custom parameter values when using the ``call`` method, set the parameters in the pipeline or step configuration file and then supply the file using the ``config_file`` keyword:
+To set custom parameter values when using the ``call`` method, set the parameters in the pipeline or step parameter file and then supply the file using the ``config_file`` keyword:
 ::